 - command: (str/Popen list) Command for JupyterHub to spawn the service.
 Only use this if the service should be a subprocess.
 If command is not specified, the Service is assumed to be managed externally.
-If a command is specified for launching the Service, the Service will be started and managed by the Hub. - env: dict environment variables to add to the current env - user: str the name of a system user to manage the Service.
+If a command is specified for launching the Service, the Service will be started and managed by the Hub. - environment: dict additional environment variables for the Service. - user: str the name of a system user to manage the Service.
 If unspecified, run as the same user as the Hub.